 We proposed a method of estimating the importance of figures/tables in scientific papers.
 The proposed method estimates the importance of the figures/tables by propagating sentence importance.
 The sentence importance is calculated based on the word frequency and sentence similarity.
 The calculated sentence importance is propagated to the figures/tables while weighting the importance with the position relation between the reference sentence for the figure/table and surrounding sentences.
-Through an experiment on estimating the importance of figures/tables using 24 paperposter sets, the proposed methods exhibited higher MAPs than the comparative methods that are focused on the caption and size of figures/tables.
-Moreover, the proposed methods exhibited more MAPs than the comparative method which did not update the sentence importance using similarity among sentences.
+Through an experiment on estimating the importance of figures/tables using 24 paper-poster sets, the proposed method exhibited higher MAPs than the comparative methods that are focused on the caption and size of figures/tables.

 We believe that the importance of figures/tables can be applied to determine the size of figures/tables in presentation posters.
-The current method [16] uses the selection of the important sentences and the layout on the poster.
+The current method [5] uses the selection of the important sentences and the layout on the poster.
 By using both their method and our proposed method, a presentation poster can be automatically generated including figures/tables without any human hands.
 This combination of the two methods is for future work.
 Also, we will apply the idea of the proposed method for formulas which was not focused in this paper.